 Technical Showdown: COB vs. SMD

 In the LED lighting sector, COB technology is most often compared to SMD (Surface Mount Device).
-Use the interactive chart below to explore their differences in key performance metrics.
-Explore more about cob led vs smd led
+As you explore their differences in key performance metrics below, consider how COB LED chips are redefining performance in a variety of applications.

 How is COB Manufactured?